12 Tips and Tricks to Spice Up Your Bland eLearning Courses

 Try using video:

-It's applying gaming principles to a particular course -- in order to achieve some desired end.
-Your audience engages in some kind of game so that they might win something, and in return, you get something you want out of them, too.
 Games definitely make the course more enjoyable to use for the learner.
-Gamification elements range from simple progress bars like the “percentage complete” reminder, badges and awards that can be earned for a wide range of activities, to providing positive feedback as learner’s progress through the course.
-However, it's much more than just points and levels... it's about presenting a challenge, and using interactivity and feedback to achieve specific goals.
-Hint: Don't focus on entertainment!
+Games represent much more than just points and levels... it's about presenting a challenge, and using interactivity and feedback to achieve specific goals.
+Just remember, don't focus on entertainment!
 For further information watch this presentation from Karl Kapp.

 Identify your audience and stick with them: